CoreSheep/data-engineer-cheetsheet/pandas/LeetCode_AC_list.md

 # 2      NaN    150.0

-df.pivot_table(values='value', index='index', columns='column', aggfunc='mean') # pivot the data by the "index" column and the "column" column
+df.pivot_table(index='index', columns='column', values=['value1', 'value2'], aggfunc=['mean', 'sum']) # pivot the data by the "index" column and the "column" column, pivot_table can aggregate the data by multiple columns
-# values is used to specify the column to pivot
 # index is used to specify the column to pivot on
 # columns is used to specify the column to pivot on
+# values is used to specify the column to pivot on
 # aggfunc is used to specify the aggregation function
+# aggfunc can be 'mean', 'sum', 'min', 'max', 'count', 'std', 'var'
 ```

 #### 13. how to use map() in column to replace the values?